software-students-fall2022/git-workflow-practice-EV9H/README.md

 ### What I find interesting

 As a computer science student, I learned the notion that when working in the real world, a practice of prioritizing is necessary as the workload is not clearly defined, not very like what we encounter in our academic assignments.

+### Comment

+Indeed, this is very helpful to understand that the industrial engineering process is very different from what we encounter in school.
+Therefore, our evaluation for different engineering protocals might also alternate when facing real-life tasks. -Winston Zhang